haotianw177/notes/README.md

  -->

 ### access index elements
 The notation `dummy[i]` (dummy means dummy variable) is a common way across many programming languages to access an element at a specific index i in a collection, whether that collection is a string, list, array, or even some other data structure that supports indexing.

 ### two pointers:
 Single `i` in a loop: Locks you into comparing at the same index.\
-Two pointers: Allows independent movement of the pointers, move freely base on whatever condition.
+Two pointers: Allows independent movement of the pointers, move freely base on whatever condition.// In programming, pointers (or variables acting as pointers in high-level languages) are variables that keep track of which index you're currently at in a string or array.
+These variables (such as `sPointer` and `tPointer`) hold integer values that represent the current index of the characters you are comparing in strings `s` and `t`.